 1) there are not sufficient U.S. workers able, willing, and qualified at the time and place needed to perform the labor or services, and

 2) the employment of the foreign workers will not adversely affect the wages and working conditions of U.S. workers similarly employed.

-If you have questions about the H-2A certification process or requirements, please contact one of Stokes Lawrence’s agricultural-practice attorneys: Erika Hartliep, Charissa Johnston, Brendan Monahan, Sarah Wixson, Dustin Yeager or Jaime Cuevas, Jr. at 509.853.3000.
+If you have questions about the H-2A certification process or requirements, please contact one of Stokes Lawrence’s agricultural-practice attorneys: Erika Hartliep, Charissa Johnston, Brendan Monahan, Sarah Wixson, Dustin Yeager, and Jr. Cuevas at (509) 853-3000.